sarahfossheim/ethicaldesign.guide/about.md

 [Sarah Fossheim](https://fossheim.io/) ([@liatrisbian](https://twitter.com/liatrisbian)) is a multidisciplinary developer and designer focused on creating inclusive and accessible products.
 They have worked with design agencies, big coroporations, and startups within cancer medicine and education.

 They created Ethical Design Guide in August 2020, with the goal of making it easier and more accessible to create inclusive products.

 It originally started with a Notion document in June 2020, but was moved over to its own self-hosted platform for several reasons.
 Doing it this way allows others to submit resources in a supervised way without allowing trolls to misuse the functionality, by creating a pull request on GitHub.

-There is also the issue of Notion's [questionable responses]() to the Black Lives Matter movement, making them no longer viable as a platform for hosting a list of ethical design resources.